oracle-livelabs/partner-solutions/oci-observability-management-database-management/introduction/introduction.md

 In this workshop, you will:
 * Create OCI Identity and Access Management (IAM) Resources.
-* Provision the infrastructure including Virtual Cloud Network (VCN), Database Cloud Service (DBCS), Autonomous Database (ADB), etc.
+* Provision infrastructure resources including Virtual Cloud Network (VCN), Database Cloud Service (DBCS), Autonomous Database (ADB), etc.
 * Enable Database Management for DBCS and explore the capabilites.
 * Enable Database Management for ADB and explore the capabilities.

 ### Prerequisites

-This lab assumes you have:
+To perform this workshop you should have:
-* A valid Oracle Cloud Infrastructure paid account
+* A valid Oracle Cloud Infrastructure tenancy (paid account)
-* Knowledge of Database Cloud Service and Autonomous Database
+* Knowledge of the Database Cloud Service and Autonomous Database
 * Basic Knowledge of database management

 ## Learn More